In order to be eligible for certification through the American Board of Urgent Care

 - Graduation from a medical or osteopathic school which is accredited by the Liaison Committee on Medical Education (LCME) or the American Osteopathic Association (AOA) or graduation from a medical school or osteopathic school which is recognized by the World Health Organization.

-- Completion of a residency which is accredited by the American College of Graduate Medical Education (ACGME), Royal College of Physicians and Surgeons of Canada (RCPSC) or College of Family Physicians of Canada (CFPC) in Emergency Medicine, Family Practice, General Surgery, Internal Medicine, Obstetrics and Gynecology, or Pediatrics.**
+- Completion of a residency which is accredited by the American College of Graduate Medical Education (ACGME), Royal College of Physicians and Surgeons of Canada (RCPSC) or College of Family Physicians of Canada (CFPC) in Emergency Medicine, Family Practice, General Surgery, Internal Medicine, Obstetrics and Gynecology, Pediatrics or Occupational Medicine.**

 - A current, unrestricted license to practice medicine in a state, district or territory of the United States and a current DEA certificate.